Health and safety requirements for Airbnb stays

 - If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol; cover your hands and rub them together until they feel dry

-When you are in a common area or shared space (as a host or guest), wear a mask and maintain distance from anyone who's not part of your reservation at all times in accordance with the COVID-19 safety practices (at least 6 feet or 2 meters).
-Hosts should avoid physical contact with guests and provide a no contact check-in whenever possible.
+When you are in a common area or shared space (as a Host or guest), follow your local laws and guidelines for wearing a mask and social distancing from anyone who is not part of your reservation.
+Hosts should consider providing a no contact check-in whenever possible.

 Remember, if you feel uncomfortable staying in a private room or shared space, consider booking an entire place instead.
 If you’re uncomfortable hosting a private room or shared space, you can list your entire place, or pause your hosting if that’s not possible.